Olav Kavli: Biography

 As a 21-year-old in 1893, he established a delicatessen in Bergen.
 He soon established connections with trade with the United Kingdom, Sweden and Denmark with trade to the United States in 1910.
-He founded Kavli Holding A/S at Sandnes in 1914.
+He founded Kavli Holding A/S in Sandnes in 1914.
 Just before the World War I, Kavli began to produce more of the goods including both canned and cheeses.

 The major breakthrough came in 1924 when he succeeded at creating the world's first durable soft cheese (smelteost) with a long shelf life.
 He named it after the first flowers of spring, Primula.
 By the 1930s, Primula cheese was exported to over 30 countries, with the United States the main market.
 Kavli spent much of his career travelling worldwide in promotion of his products.